 For this service, Earth Observation satellites are utilized, specifically optical and SAR imagery made available through the Copernicus data services and the NSO data portal.
 The advantage of imaging satellites is their ability to monitor large areas over time, which creates a continuous stream of information.
-Algorithms can be applied to imagery to detect issues which pose a risk to greenhouse owners, such as algae blooming indicators (chlorophyll).
+Algorithms can be applied to imagery to detect issues which can cause potential damage to greenhouse owners business.

 The imagery is combined with location data of greenhouses and water basins.
 The multi-temporal imagery is processed using state of the art algorithms to obtain data insights.
 Based on time-series analysis, an alert is reported when:

 - Algae blooms: Algae concentrations are above a defined threshold